 Indicator 4: The school psychology intern or practicum student educates schools and communities regarding the impact of family involvement on children's development and achievement and advocates for parent involvement in planning for their children and school governance whenever feasible.
-Basis of rating: Dusis of ruing.
-Indicator 5: The school psychology intern or practicum student helps create linkages between schools, families, and community agencies and assists in coordinating services when programming for infants and children includes multiple agencies.
+Basis of rating: Indicator 5: The school psychology intern or practicum student helps create linkages between schools, families, and community agencies and assists in coordinating services when programming for infants and children includes multiple agencies.
 Basis of rating: Indicator 6: The school psychology intern or practicum student understands the relationship between infants, their families and community agencies and assist in coordinating services when programming for infants.
-Basis of rating: STANDARD #8: TOTAL NUMBER OF RATINGS Ratings of 1 or 5 on Indicators 1 and 3 plus at least two other Indicators = Minimum n vatis age f or 11 nnli
+Basis of rating: STANDARD #8: TOTAL NUMBER OF RATINGS Ratings of 4 or 5 on Indicators 1 and 3 plus at least two other Indicators = Minimum l ro tin ac f CON / Annli